Tar Command in Linux: A Complete Guide with Examples

 The output shows no .txt files, only the files directory in the archive.

-9: Extract a Single File from the Archive
+9: Extracting a Single File from an Archive: Commands for Single File

 Avoid extracting the whole archive if you need one or several files.